erikvanoosten/metrics-scala/README.md

 (**) The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.
 See also [hdrhistogram manual page](/docs/Hdrhistogram.md).

+Akka versions higher than 2.6 will not be supported.
+However, given Akka's past of excellent binary compatibility, the version for 2.6 probably just works fine for later versions as well.

 ## Migrating from 3.x to 4.x